simsekergun/WGeffectiveIndex/README.md

 ## Usage

 Run the notebook (`WG_n_eff_prediction.ipynb`) top to bottom, or adapt the individual model-training cells.
 Each model section reports **Test RMSE** and **Test R²**, plus a predicted-vs-true scatter plot against the `y = x` ideal line.

-## Status / Next Steps

-- Extending the surrogate to predict **chromatic dispersion polynomial coefficients** directly as a function of `(width, height)`, avoiding the need to re-evaluate `n_eff` densely in wavelength at inference time.
-- Evaluating a fixed-wavelength-grid dispersion target (instead of raw polynomial coefficients) to improve numerical conditioning during NN training.